redbaron2k7/disboard-auto-bump/README.md

 - Type a message in any chat, or change server
 - Find one of the following headers: `"messages?limit=50"`, `"science"` or `"preview"` under `"Name"` and click on it
 - Scroll down until you find `"Authorization"` under `"Request Headers"`
-- Copy the value which is yor token
+- Copy the value which is your token

 ### Step 4: Rename `example.env` to `.env` and put the discord token and the bump channel IDs (you will get rate limited at over 5 channels).
 It'll look like this: